Terraform Best Practices: The 24 Practices You Should Adopt

 Terraform has a lot of built-in functions that you can call on within expressions to alter and combine variables, ranging from math operations to file manipulation.

-For example, to read your private SSH key file, you can use the built-in function provided by Terraform which allows you to establish a secure SSH connection without having to store the key in the setup.
+For example, to read your private SSH key file, you can use the built-in function provided by Terraform, which allows you to establish a secure SSH connection without storing the key in the setup.

-It is to be noted that the Terraform language does not support user-defined functions and therefore, only the built-in functions are accessible to use.
+It is to be noted that the Terraform language does not support user-defined functions; therefore, only the built-in functions are accessible.

 The Terraform console command allows you to experiment with the behavior of Terraform’s built-in functions from the Terraform expression console.